luke-beep/all-about-windows/README.md

-**Date last updated:** 12 November 2022
+**Date last updated:** 15 November 2022

 **Winver:** 22H2 (to check winver version do WIN + R and type "winver" and press enter.)

 **Note:** This guide is for windows 10 64-bit and 11 64-bit.
 If you are using windows 7 or 8, you can use this guide but some of the steps may not work.
 It is advised to make a backup of your computer before doing any of the steps in this guide.
 Here is a guide on how to [create a system restore point](https://support.microsoft.com/en-us/windows/create-a-system-restore-point-77e02e2a-3298-c869-9974-ef5658ea3be9).
+If you feel like anything is missing or needs to be changed, feel free to make a pull request or open an issue.

 **Disclaimer:** I am not responsible for any damage done to your computer.
 This guide is for educational purposes only.

+**Credits:** This guide is made by me, luke-beep.
+If you want to use this guide, please give me credit.
+If you want to use this guide on your youtube channel, please link my channel in the description.
+If you want to use this guide on your website, please link my github profile in the description.
 ### **Table of Contents**

 * [**General Tweaks**](#general-tweaks)